-- 1. Label as "Hazardous Waste": All chemical waste containers must be identified and labeled with the words "Hazardous Waste". - 2.
+- 1. Label as "Waste" or "Hazardous Waste": All chemical waste containers must be identified and labeled with the words "Waste" or "Hazardous Waste". - 2.
 List all Chemical Components: All chemical components must be listed.
 (Do not lose track of container contents!
 All unknowns must be analyzed and their hazardous components identified.)
 All constituents in solid and liquid mixtures must be identified, and to the extent possible their concentrations stated. - 3.
-Accumulation Start Date: The accumulation start date must be specified on the label, including the month, day, and year (mm/dd/yyyy).
-Disposal is required within one year of this date.
-Contact EHS for proper disposal of the waste.

-- 4. Inadequate Labels: Labels such as "Inorganic Waste" and "Organic Solvent Waste" are not adequate and would require listing of individual chemical components.
-Abbreviations can be ambiguous, and are not allowed.
-The identity of a waste container's contents must be unmistakable. - 5.
+Accumulation Start Date: The accumulation start date must be specified on the label. - 4.
+Inadequate Labels: Labels such as "Inorganic Waste" and "Organic Solvent Waste" are not adequate.
+Abbreviations are not allowed. - 5.
 Defacing of Original Labels: Any original/existing labels must be defaced by either removal or clearly marking through the original label if or when the container is empty.